top of page

 Services

-Surveys: Instar Ecology undertakes a range of ecological surveys, including for biological quality assessment, water resource management and Defra Common Standards Monitoring (CSM).
-Pete can fulfil your survey needs for invasive species monitoring and the identification of plants, invertebrates and habitat types in rivers, still waters and tidal areas.
-He has experience with River Condition Assessment (biodiversity net gain), fisheries walkovers, pond surveys (PSYM) and water quality investigations, which can be tailored to meet your evidence needs.
+Surveys: As Instar Ecology, Pete undertakes a range of ecological surveys, including for biological quality assessment, water resource management and Defra Common Standards Monitoring (CSM).
+Pete can fulfil your survey needs for invasive species monitoring and the identification of plants, invertebrates and biofilm organisms in rivers, still waters and tidal areas.
+He has experience with pond habitat surveys (PSYM), ditch assemblages and water quality investigations, which can be tailored to meet your evidence needs.

-Invasive Non-Native Species (INNS): Expertise in the planning, survey and identification of invasive aquatic plants and animals and in biosecurity precautions to minimise their spread.
-Pete devised a multi-habitat survey (MHS) method, used for the monitoring needs of water company supply option plans.
-He has a National Water Hygiene card and has undertaken INNS surveys at sites including large rivers, tidal waters, canals, lakes and reservoirs.
-In late 2021, using MHS, Pete detected the first record of a Ponto-Caspian amphipod new to the British list [First record of Chelicorophium robustum in GB].
+Invasive Non-Native Species (INNS): Expertise in the planning, survey and identification of invasive aquatic plants and animals, observing strict biosecurity precautions to minimise their spread.
+In 2020 Pete devised a multi-habitat survey (MHS) method for the INNS monitoring needs of water company supply option plans.
+He has since undertaken surveys for multiple clients at hundreds of sites including rivers, tidal waters, canals, lakes and reservoirs.
+Using MHS he has detected two Ponto-Caspian species new to the British list: an amphipod [First record of Chelicorophium robustum in GB] and (jointly) a flatworm [First records in GB of Dendrocoelum cf. romanodanubiale (in press)].

 Freshwater macroinvertebrates: Fulfils monitoring requirements for the collection and analysis of macroinvertebrate samples to family or species level identification (TL5 or similar).
-Former quality control analyst with established audit record, results can be reported with reference to BMWP, WHPT, RICT, LIFE, PSI, WFD and CCI scores.
+Former quality control analyst with established audit record, results can be reported with reference to a range of metrics (e.g. BMWP, WHPT, RICT, LIFE, DEHLI, PSI, WFD and CCI).

 Pete is an acknowledged expert in the conservation of native crayfish and the management of invasive crayfish species.
 He is licenced to survey for native crayfish (CL11) and to move them for maintenance (CL23).
 He has also led surveys at deep river sites for depressed river mussels.